 Ending a marriage is difficult and stressful.
 Even when it’s best for both parties, divorce is unpleasant.
 Our Orlando law office has supported tens of thousands of clients through divorce and legal challenges.
 In Florida, divorce can be granted for one spouse’s mental incompetence or the irreparable disintegration of the marriage.

 Pérez-Calhoun Law Firm can help you navigate your divorce.
 You can have an uncontested (both parties agree to everything) or a contested divorce.
-Our lawfirm can help you in either type of divorce.
+Our law firm can help you with either type of divorce.
 Having a well prepared plan and making wise decisions prior to the start of your divorce can be crucial to its successful resolution.

 In many ways, military divorces are similar to other divorces.
 As the spouse of a service member, Attorney Gina R. Pérez-Calhoun is personally familiar with the issues that affect families involved in a military divorce.
 With a military divorce in Florida, the same general laws regarding child custody, child support, property division, and alimony will apply to the case.
 At the same time, there are also some unique laws that impact military divorce cases.

 Perhaps most notably, a federal law called the Servicemembers Civil Relief Act (SCRA) prevents military members from facing divorce cases while they are on active deployment.
 To be clear, this law will not stop a military spouse from getting a divorce.
 Instead, it will temporarily halt their case so that their partner does not have to deal with the divorce until their deployment is over.

 Special Issues Relating Military Divorces: